What is the Troop Committee?

-We usually meet on the First Monday of every month, at 7:30 pm at the Saint Teresa’s Parish House.
-Our meetings have a preset meeting agenda and seldom last longer than one and a half hours.
+We usually meet on the First Thursday of every month, at 7:30 pm at the Saint Teresa’s Parish House.
+Due to COVID protocols, we will be meeting using ZOOM until further notice.
+Our meetings have a preset meeting agenda and seldom last longer than 90 minutes.
 Members are always asked by the Committee Chairperson to forward any items they would like to add to the agenda well in advance of the meeting, so we avoid surprises.

 Who can attend Committee meetings?

 All parents of registered Scouts, or interested parents of prospective Scouts, are very welcome and are encouraged to attend.

 We review Troop finances and upcoming expenses.
 Our Scoutmaster delivers a summary on the overall condition of the Troop, and can request additional equipment, support, or funding if needed.
 Upcoming events are discussed in detail and are coordinated, and the Committee ensures that funding and appropriate leadership resources are in place to make those events possible.

 Who can join the Troop Committee?